List of Bakugan Battle Brawlers characters: Alice Gehabich

-Alice Gehabich (アリス・ゲーハビッチ, Arisu Gēhabicchi) (also known as Masquerade) is a 14-year-old girl from Moscow.
+Alice Gehabich (アリス・ゲーハビッチ, Arisu Gēhabicchi) is a 14-year-old girl from Moscow.
 Although she knows almost everything about the game, she rarely plays it; she is generally afraid of hurting others, including Bakugan.
 She usually just gives advice to the other brawlers, which she prefers over battling.
 Alice is kind and caring, worried for and compassionate towards others and does not think of herself.
 She also adores Shun.
-Alice was sometimes unconsciously possessed by "Masquerade" (her mysterious alter-ego), and with a sudden jolt, her auburn hair spikes up and turns into a golden blonde as well as becomes slightly shorter and straighter, and clothes and a mask come out of nowhere on her, and finally, she turns into a male.
-This was caused by her exposure to the Silent Core.
-Alice might seem to be less important than the other brawlers, but in fact, she plays an important part, not as Masquerade, but without her, the brawlers might have already lost her to her alter ego.
+Due to her exposure to the Silent Core, Alice develops a masculine second personality called Masquerade.
 Michael Gehabich is her grandfather; who she constantly worries about after finding out that his alter-ego is the monstrous Hal-G and that he works for Naga.
-Alice and Marucho are the 2 brawlers who mostly use strategy.
-However, unlike Marucho, Alice gives her strategies to the other brawlers.
-She left the Brawlers after finding out that she was Masquerade out of intense guilt over what she had done as him, as well as fearing the Battle Brawlers will have a deep grudge against her, but later returns in time to save Dan in the form of Masquerade.
-Her guardian is Alpha Hydranoid, which she received from Masquerade after he bid her farewell and left her body (something she initially resents, because she believed that she needed him; although Masquerade's presence will always be in her, as he is capable of communicating to her through her mind.
-Alice is also shown once with Masquerade's shadow instead of her own).
+Alice leaves the Brawlers after finding out that she was Masquerade out of intense guilt over what she had done as him, as well as fearing the Battle Brawlers will have a deep grudge against her, but later returns in time to save Dan in the form of Masquerade.
+Her guardian is Alpha Hydranoid, which she received from Masquerade after he bid her farewell and left her body.
 After that, she initially begins to battle more, with her Darkus attribute, which she inherited from Masquerade.
 She either has a crush on Shun or Lync.
 Alice is 17 years old in New Vestroia, 18 years old in Gundalian Invaders, and 19 years old in Mechtanium Surge.
 Alice has a special ability that most brawlers wish to have, she can see the power level of any Bakugan on the field even if the Bakugan is not playing.
 That is why she does not have a Baku-pod.
-She might have this ability because of Masquerade.
 She ultimately ends up in 2nd place at the end of the series.
-It is still unknown if Alice is an orphan.
-She appears in Surprise Visitor and takes in Lync in Gate Crashers.
-In New Vestroia it is stated after Alice is reunited with Hydranoid, that she hates brawling because of what happened in the past, but when Shadow attacks in Shadow Attack, she has no choice but to fight back with help from Chan Lee.
-She and her grandfather also manage to find the route to the Mother Palace in All For One.